tobega/tailspin-v0/TailspinReference.md

 You cannot have an empty match block nor an empty templates object, but you can specify `!VOID` as a do-nothing action.

-Inside a templates object, sending to templates can be used as an additional type of _value chain_ for most value productions.
+Inside a templates object, sending to matchers can be used as an additional type of _value chain_ for most value productions.
-Note that the send to templates ends the _value chain_ and the result at that point will be whatever the matchers and their blocks determine.
+Note that the `#` to send to matchers ends the _value chain_ and the result at that point will be whatever the matchers and their blocks determine.
+If it is at the end of a statement it behaves as if it was followed by a `!` [emit marker](#emit-value).

-Templates have a special [mutable state value](#templates-state)
+Templates have a special [mutable state value](#templates-state) which can be useful for iterative processing.

 #### Defined templates
 Templates can be defined with an identifier as a top-level statement or inside another templates object.